All Episodes

 There will be no Christians worshiping in Afghanistan this Christmas.

-The last Jew left Afghanistan on America's watch when uh Afghanistan was an American protectorate, protected by American blood and treasure.
+The last Jew left Afghanistan on America's watch when Afghanistan was an American protectorate, protected by American blood and treasure.

-The only reason that kleptocrat uh president of theirs was still alive is because he's guarded by NATO troops.
+The only reason that kleptocrat president of theirs was still alive is because he's guarded by NATO troops.

-Why do American troops have to die for a squalid sharia state in which the last Jew gets chased out and the last Christian church gets burned down?
+Why do American troops have to die for a squalid Sharia state in which the last Jew gets chased out and the last Christian church gets burned down?

-Where are American val they've Afghanistan had everything.
+Afghanistan had everything.

-Uh and that's why people aren't bothered because they know, you know, you can't have a Bible in Riyadh, you can't celebrate Christmas in Afghanistan, uh, and yet we give them all our money, we give them all our troops.
+And that's why people aren't bothered because they know, you know, you can't have a Bible in Riyadh.

 Mark Stein in for Rush.